 Make sure you secure the fencing to sturdy posts or stakes to keep it taut and upright.
 A flimsy, sagging fence is an open invitation for a determined rabbit to push its way through.

-Stop Rabbits from Digging Underneath
+How to Stop Rabbits from Digging Under It

 Rabbits are natural-born excavators, and they won't hesitate to dig under a fence that's just sitting on the surface.
 This is a step that many gardeners miss, and it’s often the reason their fencing fails.
 To prevent this, you need to bury the bottom of your fence at least six inches deep into the ground.